Pavage

 The first grant was in 1249 for the Yorkshire town of Beverley, where the pavage was associated with the cult of St John of Beverley, and was ultimately made permanent.
-Another early one was for Shrewsbury in 1266 for paving the new market place, removed from the churchyard of St Alkmund and St Juliana.
+Another early one was for Shrewsbury in 1266 for paving the new marketplace, removed from the churchyard of St Alkmund and St Juliana.
+In 1343 the citizens of Dublin were granted pavage for five years.

 Related tolls

 Other medieval tolls granted in the same way were murage (to build town walls) and pontage (to build or repair a bridge).